 Amazon Fire HD Plus (2020)

-If you were waiting for more innovation from the Fire tablet line, then the Fire HD 8 Plus delivers.
+If you were waiting for more innovation from the Fire tablet line, the Fire HD 8 Plus delivers.
 It brings all of the incremental updates from its sibling but adds fast charging and wireless charging capabilities, which isn't something you'll be able to find anywhere near this price point.

 We may earn a commission for purchases using our links.
 Learn more.